imrafaelmerino/java-fun/docs/index.md

  only thing you can do is to handle that possibility.

 **json-values** uses the custom unchecked exception _UserError_ when the client of the library makes an error, for example, getting the head of an empty array, which means that the programmer needs to change something to fix the bug.
 Another error could be to pass in null to a method, in which case it throws a NullPointerException.
 No method in the library but _equals_ accepts null as a parameter. _InternalError_ is another custom unchecked exception that is thrown when an error made by the developers is detected.
-The only exception in the API is the custom checked MalformedJson, which occurs when parsing a not well-formed string into a Json.
+The only exceptions in the API are the custom checked:
+   - MalformedJson, which occurs when parsing a not well-formed string into a Json.
+   - PatchMalformed, which occurs when a patch can not be applied because it has an invalid schema.
+   - PatchOpError, which occurs when a patch is applied and returns an error

 ## <a name="trampolines"></a> Trampolines
 **Json-values**, naturally, uses recursion all the time.
 To not blow up the stack, tail-recursive method